 “I don’t believe in bashing people on the head with information,” he says.
 “My approach with animation is that it’s funny, it’s viewed repeatedly and people internalize the message and come to their own conclusions.”

-Mr. Kharas’ most recent project involves created animated shorts about the teenagers who are among the 600 thousand Colombian refugees living in Ecuador.
+Mr. Kharas’ most recent project involves creating animated shorts about the teenagers who are among the 600,000 Colombian refugees living in Ecuador.

 “They’ve gone under the radar of much of the world and these teens feel discriminated against.
 We want to help increase their sense of self-worth and self-esteem,” he says.